ba306/immune-cell-signature-discovery-classification-paper/README.md

 # Immune cell type signature discovery and random forest classification for analysis of single cell gene expression datasets
 Aybey et al.

-This git repository contains all the scripts to generate the figures and tables in our preprint.
+This git branch contains all the scripts to generate the figures and tables in our preprint before updating the workflow and extending the analysis for the review process.

 1. preprocess_scripts
 This folder includes preprocessing scripts to generate RDS files for single cell experiments.